module BatIO:sig..end

 from the network, etc., you're in the right place.

-To perform I/O, you first need to open your BatIO.input
+To perform I/O, you first need to open your BatIO.input or

-.
+your BatIO.output.
 Chances are that there is an opening

 operation for this task.
 Note that most opening operations are